ahmedmagds/GNUVID/README.md

                         you have to provide path to txt file with isolates ordered by collection date -cc COUNTRY_CONTINENT, --country_continent COUNTRY_CONTINENT
-                        you have to provide path to csv file with a country to continent assignment -o OUTPUT_FOLDER, --output_folder OUTPUT_FOLDER
+                        you have to provide path to csv file with a country to continent assignment csv of first three columns from GISAID acknowledgment table -o OUTPUT_FOLDER, --output_folder OUTPUT_FOLDER
                         Database output prefix to be created for results (default: timestamped GNUVID_results in the current directory)